Policy Centre

 Learn how to make money on Snapchat

-Organizations, such as trusted news outlets or other media companies, can find information here:
+Organisations, such as trusted news outlets or other media companies, can find information here:

 Snapchat Shows | Content Partners

-How are these Content Monetization Policies applied?
+How are these Content Monetisation Policies applied?

 Further enforcement details may be found in the Creator Stories Terms and